BRACKETS-by-TRIAD/cookie-consent-dialog/README.md

       description: '...',   // The description used in the dialog.
       required: false,      // Mark a cookie required (ignored when type is `radio`).
       checked: false,       // The default checked state (only valid when not `required`).
-      collabsible: true     // Determines whether cookie description will be collabsible in accordion },
+      collapsible: true     // Determines whether cookie description will be collapsible in accordion },
   ],
   // Labels to provide content for the dialog.